-Safe recruitment policy and procedure
+Safe Recruitment policy and procedure

-Rebus Training Ltd (RTL) is committed to promoting and safeguarding the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
-RTL recognises that the effectiveness and safety of its recruitment policy and procedures make a major contribution to child protection by helping to deter, reject or identify people who might be unsuitable for working with children.

-See the safe recruitment policy and procedure (SRP 001)

-For new staff the safer recruitment checklist / risk assessment SG1 003 is completed.
-The risk assessment will remain in force until all criteria on the checklist are met.
+Rebus Training is committed to promoting and safeguarding the welfare of children, young people and vulnerable adults and as such, expects all staff and volunteers to share this commitment.
+Rebus Training recognises that the effectiveness and safety of its recruitment policy and procedures play a major contribution to child protection by helping to deter, reject or identify those people who may be unsuitable for working with children.
+(See Safer Recruitment Policy and procedure, SRP 001) For any new staff starting at the centre, a safer recruitment checklist, SG1 003, is completed and this risk assessment remains in force until all criteria is met, such as references, DBS check, CV on file etc.